Chapter 21 Reshaping data

 wide_data <- read_csv(filename)

-The code to gather the fertility data therefore looks like this:
+The code to pivot the fertility data therefore looks like this:

 We can also use the pipe like this: